Serving South Jersey

 Law Offices of Craig A. Altman - Updated Logo Marquee

-Why Traumatic Brain Injury Victims Choose The Law Offices of Craig A. Altman
+Why Families Choose The Law Offices of Craig A. Altman

-Traumatic brain injury cases require a legal team that understands both complex medicine and New Jersey personal injury law.
-Here’s what sets our firm apart:
+Brain injury cases require a legal team that understands both complex medicine and New Jersey personal injury law.
+Here’s what sets our law firm apart:

-• Extensive experience in personal injury cases.
+• Extensive experience in brain injury cases.
 We understand diffuse axonal injuries, post‑concussion syndrome, and how to document them for trial.

 • Rapid medical‑legal coordination.
 Neuro‑radiologists, neuropsychologists, occupational therapists, and vocational counselors build evidence that proves long‑term impairment.

 • Multi‑policy recovery strategy.
-We pursue personal auto, PIP, homeowners, and umbrella coverage to maximize compensation for medical bills and lost wages.
+We pursue personal auto, PIP, homeowners, and umbrella coverage to get maximum compensation for medical bills and lost wages.

 • No‑fee guarantee.
 You owe nothing upfront; we only get paid when we recover compensation for you.

-NJ Laws That Shape a Traumatic Brain Injury Claim
+NJ Laws That Shape a Personal Injury Claim

 Rule / Statute